 Tip #7: Make a Day of It

-Tailgate, or at least stroll through the tailgating area a few hours before kickoff.
-This will give you a better sense of the vibe of the bowl game and get you fired up for the game.
-And, you never know who you will run into while roaming through tailgates.
+Tailgate, or at least stroll through the tailgating area.
+This gives you a better sense of the vibe of the bowl game and gets you fired up for kickoff.
+And, you never know who you might run into.

-When we were at the Rose Bowl, we started the day very early by watching the Rose Parade.
-When the parade was over, we walked the short distance to the stadium.
-We met up with friends and tailgated until time to go into the game.
-When the game was over, we went back and tailgated some more to let the traffic clear out before we left.
+At the Rose Bowl, we started the day very early by watching the Rose Parade.
+After that, we walked to the stadium and tailgated with some friends until game time.
+After the game, we tailgated some more to let the traffic clear out before we left.
 While it was long, it was such a great day!

 Tip #8: Have a Blast

 Bowl games are such a fun reason to travel.
-They give you a reason to go to a city you may not have ever visited, hang out with old friends, and act like you are in college again.
-Hopefully, the above tips will improve your next bowl game experience.
+They give you a chance to take a mini-vacation, hang out with old friends, and act like you are in college again.
+I have no doubts that these tips will improve your next bowl game experience.

 For more tips, see how to improve your college football experience, tips for tailgating with toddlers, and packing tips for tailgating success.